ericjjung22/EV-Charging-Analysis/README.md

 - **Charging supply reflects the DOE/AFDC registry.** Commercial databases list additional chargers (destination chargers, private garages, some workplace units), so absolute counts may understate real supply.
 - **Home charging is not measured.** Public port scarcity matters far more to renters and apartment dwellers than to homeowners with a garage outlet.
 Two zips with identical ratios can face very different real-world problems.
 - **Historical port counts are reconstructed from station open dates**, so stations that have since closed are missing, making measured port growth an upper estimate.
 26 open stations have no recorded open date.
-- **EV registrations exist only as two snapshots** (2021 and 2026), so growth is measured between endpoints rather than as a continuous trend.
+- **EV registrations exist only as two snapshots** (1/1/2021 and 12/31/2025), so growth is measured between endpoints rather than as a continuous trend.
+Charging supply is reconstructed at the start of each year, so the two series are aligned to within one day at each end.
 - **Coverage gaps in reference files.** 715 zip codes (0.4% of EVs) have no center point and are excluded from the distance analysis; 798 (about 4% of EVs) have no county match and are excluded from the county rollup only.
 - **Registration location is not charging location.** Vehicles are counted where they are registered, which does not capture commuting or highway-corridor demand.